6 Teledermatology Companies to Choose From Based on Your Needs

 DermaSensor is a hand-held device to assist primary care providers to check patients for skin cancer in a few seconds.
 It claims to have an accuracy of 94% for detecting overall skin cancer and melanoma.
 The physician places the device over the patient’s skin lesion and the device analyzes the light reflection indicating physicians to further investigate the lesion.

-At the end of the day, the best software is the one that has the features that meet your unique demands and is also easy to use.
+At the end of the day, the best dermatology telemedicine solution is the one that has the features that meet your unique demands and is also easy to use.
 A telehealth platform is more than just a software package.

-Before you choose a telehealth software provider, our recommendation is to understand your needs first and then make an upfront comparison of the software offered by the different teledermatology companies.
+Before you choose a telehealth provider, our recommendation is to understand your needs first and then make an upfront comparison of the solutions offered by the different teledermatology companies.
 This will help you narrow down the choices available in the market.

 Make a difference.
 Share this article.

 If you are a healthcare professional looking to learn more about teledermatology, take a look at these resources created by Miiskin’s experts